knetikmedia/knetikcloud-csharp-net20-client/docs/MessagingApi.md

 <a name="sendrawemail"></a>
 # **SendRawEmail**
-> void SendRawEmail (ModelRawEmailResource rawEmailResource)
+> void SendRawEmail (RawEmailResource rawEmailResource)

 Send a raw email to one or more users